-Best Armor Enchantments
+Best Armor Enchantments in Minecraft

-Using the right helmet can be exceptionally convenient when if you frequently find yourself in water.
+Using the right helmet can be exceptionally convenient if you frequently find yourself in water.
 Minecraft version 1.17 added Wet Caves to the game, which are caves filled with water.
 That makes the enchantments listed below far more useful!
 They don't serve a lot of purpose outside of that, so if you can't get any of the enchantments below, we strongly recommend enchanting your helmet with the enchantments listed in the All Armor section above.

 - Depth Strider: Boots with Depth Strider are best used with a Helmet that either has Aqua Affinity, Respiration, or both.
 Depth Strider removes the speed penalty for swimming underwater and gives your character much more maneuverability while swimming.

-Best Weapon Enchantments
+Best Weapon Enchantments in Minecraft

 - Flame: Flame is essentially just Fire Aspect for Bows.
 When your Bow is enchanted with it, all arrows you fire will be fire arrows.
 If you strike an opponent with it, they will immediately catch on fire.
+Need we say more?

 - Impaling: If you are planning to raid an Ocean Monument, this is a great enchantment to have on your Trident.
 The only downside to it is that it only deals extra damage to aquatic mobs and has no effect on the damage multiplier for mobs on land.

 - Channeling: Channeling is one of the most interesting enchantments in the game because it can force a lighting strike on mobs struck by it when thrown.
-This only applies during a Thunderstorm and the mob must be exposed to the open sky for it to work.
-If the correct conditions are met, each of the mobs changes into the following when struck by a lighting strike:
+This only applies during a Thunderstorm, and the mob must be exposed to the open sky for it to work.
+If the correct conditions are met, each of the mobs changes into the following when struck by a lightning strike: